wowcoders/tspark/README.md

 # tspark
 TimeSeries Java client for Facebook Beringei.
 It also includes query service with tags support for metrics.

-## Prerequisites - Download and deploy the beriengi server from facebook
+## Prerequisites - Download and deploy the beringei server from facebook
 	https://github.com/facebookincubator/beringei

 ## Start the Beringei Server